Which option is best for me?

 - Will there be a lot of ball or player contact with the fence?

-High contact sports For intensive sports it’s vital that your fence can withstand heavy contact without collapsing and possibly causing injury.
+High contact sports – For intensive sports, it’s vital that your fence can withstand heavy contact without collapsing and possibly cause injury.
 Twin wire mesh is ideal for high contact situations.

 PST Sport fencing options